 Designed to reduce the pain of knee osteoarthritis and increase stability, the Catalyst-Propel OA prioritizes patient comfort to help maximize compliance and outcomes.
 The Catalyst-Propel OA’s defining features are its dual Q-hinges, which enable adjustment of overall…

-VibraCool is a wearable pain therapy device that provides simple, serious relief for iliotibial band pain, plantar fasciitis, osteoarthritis, and other painful tendinitis conditions and injuries.
-VibraCool’s Cool-Pulse technology leverages the physiologic pain…
+VibraCool Vibrational Cryotherapy is a wearable, FDA-cleared pain relief device that provides simple, serious relief for iliotibial band pain, plantar fasciitis, osteoarthritis, and other acute and overuse injuries.
+VibraCool’s Cool-Pulse technology leverages the…